Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 Oh, the Places You and Your Pooch Can Go: Beyond the Basics

-Performance events for dogs date back to the early 1930s, and the first obedience trial under American Kennel Club (AKC) rules took place in 1936.
-The purpose of obedience trials, as stated in the AKC Obedience Regulations, is to “demonstrate the dog’s ability to follow specified routines in the obedience ring and emphasize the usefulness of the purebred dog as a companion of man.”
-Now AKC allows mixed breed dogs in all of their performance events, having a purebred isn’t required to compete in AKC events.
+Performance events: The purpose of obedience trials, as stated in the American Kennel Club (AKC) Obedience Regulations, is to “demonstrate the dog’s ability to follow specified routines in the obedience ring and emphasize the usefulness of the purebred dog as a companion of man.”
+Now, AKC allows mixed-breed dogs in all of their performance events; having a purebred isn’t required to compete in AKC events.
 Following are some of the options you can explore if you want to take training to the next level.
-For all of the following, visit www.akc.org.
+For all the following, visit www.akc.org.

 The Canine Good Citizen Certificate

 The goal of the AKC S.T.A.R.
 Puppy program is similar to the Canine Good Citizen program, except that it’s aimed at puppies.
 Just like the CGC program, the AKC S.T.A.R.
 Puppy program includes a Responsible Dog Owner Pledge as well as a basic training program in which puppies up to 1 year of age are eligible to participate.
 After you attend a basic training class locally, your puppy must take a test.
-Look on the internet for information on dog training in your area.
-When the puppy passes the test, he receives a certificate and a medal.
+Look online for information on dog training in your area.
+When the puppy passes the test, they receive a certificate and a medal.

 AKC tricks titles

-AKC offers multiple titles for your dog as he learns and performs different levels of tricks.
-From Novice to Performer and Elite Performer and several in between.
+AKC offers multiple titles for your dog as they learn and perform different levels of tricks — from Novice to Performer and Elite Performer and several in between.
 There is no limit to getting your dog to become a star and earn a title to prove it.
-See Chapter 17 to get you started.

 More than training: Understanding how dogs help people

-Man and dog have been together for a long time.
-It didn’t take man long to recognize the dog’s potential as a valuable helper.
+People and dogs have been together for a long time.
+It didn’t take people long to recognize the dog’s potential as a valuable helper.
 Originally, the dog’s main jobs were guarding, hauling, herding, and hunting.
 Over time, more jobs were added to the canine’s resume; now dogs perform an amazing variety of tasks.
 These tasks fall into four broad categories: service dogs, detection dogs, assistance dogs, and companion dogs.